 I am entering my 18th year as an educator.
 I have worked with students from Pre-K to 8th to adults.
 I have conducted learning workshops in Reading, Math, Science, and History.
 I have a long standing passion for literacy and literacy based learning.
-I have designee personalized curriculum for Gifted Students and students with dyslexia.
+I have designed personalized curriculum for Gifted Students and students with dyslexia.
 I am very excited about this venture to provide more one on one instructional support for students.

 Education & Certification